Why the traditional agency needs to change:

 • Our team builds deeper knowledge of client businesses and challenges.

-• Work happens when it's needed, not when contract processes allow it.
+• Work happens when it is needed, not when contract processes allow it.

 • Resources are allocated more efficiently across our client base.